ejeba72/scissor/readme-rough.md

         // if false, return a 404 and the following message: "that short url doesn't exist, create a new short url for your the url you wish to shorten."
 }

+url.model.ts
+/*
+- Analytics:
+Scissor provides basic analytics that allow users to track their shortened URL's performance.
+Users can see how many clicks their shortened URL has received and where the clicks are coming from.
+We need to track when a URL is used.
+==> GOALS:
+1. Number of clicks
+2. Sources of clicks
+3. When a Url is used
+*/